Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

-Buziba made sure Chakinde could see his eyes as he grabbed his spear and tore it from the dying animal, ‘it was a good kill.’
-He grinned, his teeth as ragged as a thorn bush and dodged a last feeble blow from the lion as flies swarmed over it’s eyes.
+Chakinde grabbed the haft and tore it free.
+‘It was a good kill.’
+He grinned, his teeth as ragged as a thorn bush and dodged a last feeble blow.

 ‘It’s already worse, five died in the night.
 Let’s cut another piece off the head man.
-I want to hear him squeal.’
+I want to hear him squeal,’ said Chakinde.

 ‘Is he still tied to the Acacia tree?’
-Chakinde fingered the ears round his neck.
-‘Maybe I shouldn’t have taken his tongue away; you could hear him all the way to the water hole.’
+Buziba fingered the ears round his neck.
+‘Maybe I shouldn’t have taken his tongue away; you could hear him all the way to the water hole then.’

-‘If he is it won’t be for long.’
+‘If he is it won’t be for long, look.’

-Buziba pointed into the distance.
-The ploughshares that had slid through the sky at the start of the destruction was visible.
-The castle had crossed the range it had torn from the soil on arrival and a beam shot from the castles ramparts and hit one of the crystals that had sprung from the ground.
-There was a sound like you got when lightning hit a tree and it was lifted into the air.
+Chakinde pointed at where the silver ploughshare that had slid through the sky at the start of the destruction was visible.
+The castle had crossed the range it had torn from the soil on arrival and a beam shot from the ramparts hitting one of the crystals that had sprung from the ground at its feet.
+There was a sound like when lightning hit a tree then it was lifted into the air.
 The next found what was left of their prisoner.

-‘What are they doing this side of the wall?’
-They watched another beam shoot from the castle’s ramparts and lift the corpse of a wilderbeest into the sky.
-Chakinde saw the expression on Buziba’s face.
+‘What are they doing this side of the wall?’ said Chakinde as it slid closer and another beam lifted the corpse of a wilderbeest into the sky.
+He saw the expression on Buziba’s face.
 ‘There’s nothing you can do.
 You know that, don’t you?
-We’ve already tried climbing it.’
+We’ve already tried climbing up to it.’

-‘Its worse at night; I can hear them crying.’
+‘Its worse now; I can hear them crying,’ said Buziba.

-It was rare to hear Chakinde sound unhappy but he did then.
-Buziba wasn’t surprised, his wife was in one of the crystals that made up the wall.
+It was rare to hear him sound so unhappy, but he did then.
+Chakinde wasn’t surprised, his wife was in one of the crystals that made up the wall.

-There wasn’t a man or woman in the tribe that didn’t have a loved one writhing in one of the castle’s prisons.
-Buziba watched air smear as it battled the crosswinds with its engines.
+There wasn’t a man or woman in the tribe that didn’t have a loved one writhing in one of the crystal prisons.
+Buziba watched air smear as the castle battled the crosswinds with its engines.

-The more adventurous of the tribe had gone exploring before they’d realised what the things nestled in the plains dirt like eggs in unwashed fur did to the unwary.
-Half of them were still down there trying to find what had happened to the rest; at least they when they weren’t jumping and drooling at shadows.
-The closer you got to the castle and its defences the worse it got.
+The more adventurous of the tribe had gone exploring before they’d realised what the crystals that had appeared on the plains did to the unwary.
+Half of them were still amongst the rocks trying to find what had happened to the rest; at least they were when they weren’t jumping and drooling at shadows.
+The closer you got to the castle the worse the madness got.

 ‘There might be something.’